sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 output databases can have a different schedule for when to write and what data is to be written.

+* `Properties <../../ioss_html/index.html#properties>`_ can be used to control the behavior of the IOSS library.

 * The `IOSystem.pdf <../../IOSystem.pdf>`_ is a medium- to low-level
   view of the IO system (IOSS) targeted at developers who will be adding or modifying the database IO portion of the system.
 It should give enough detail that a new database type could be added by reading this document and looking at an existing database class.
-It is also helpful to have the doxygen-generated documentation for the .
+It is also helpful to have the doxygen-generated documentation for this.

 * `Ioss-exodus-mapping.pdf <../../Ioss-exodus-mapping.pdf>`_ describes
   how an Exodus model is mapped into the IOSS representation.

-* `Properties <../../ioss_html/index.html#properties>`_ can be used to control the behavior of the IOSS library.

 SUPES Library
 -------------

-The `SUPES <../../supes.pdf>`_ library is a collection of subprograms which perform frequently used non-numerical services for the engineering applications programmer using FORTRAN-77.
+`SUPES <../../supes.pdf>`_ is a collection of subprograms which perform frequently used non-numerical services for the engineering applications programmer using FORTRAN-77.
 The three functional categories of SUPES are: (1) input command parsing, (2)